dulvac/system-readiness/docs/index.md

 # Reference Documentation

+This project provides a framework to configure and create so called system checks and signal the readiness of an OSGi based system.

 ## Requirements:

-* Configuration Admin
+* Configuration Admin Service
 * Service Component Runtime

 See below for a hands on example in Apache Karaf.

 ## Services Check

-Readyness check that is shipped in the core bundle and checks for the presence of listed services by interface name or filter.
+Readiness check that is shipped in the core bundle and checks for the presence of listed services by interface name or filter.

 Mandatory configuration with pid: `ServicesCheck`